The Farmington River has some of the best trout fishing in the United States. People from all over, not just New England, come here to fish.

 Part of the reason the fishing is so good is the reliable flow year-round and cold water coming out of the bottom of Goodwin Dam located above Riverton, CT.
 Fly fishing is extremely popular, with several outfitters/guides in the area.
 Much of this stretch of river is catch and release, so please obey those designated areas; fellow anglers are looking out for poaching.Trout Map

 Where can I fish on the Farmington River?

 The Farmington River is a premier trout fishing destination.
 Because of the clean, cold water released from the bottom of the West Branch Reservoir, some of the best fishing in the country is found here.
-From Hartland to Farmington, the river is managed by DEEP as a Trout Management Areas (TMA).
+From Hartland to Farmington, the river is managed by DEEP as a Trout Management Area (TMA).
 There are three sections; each is open to fishing year-round.
 However, rules regarding the harvest of fish and the type of gear one can use vary.